-Examination of the dose-response relationship in terms of the primary efficacy endpoint showed no statistically significant difference between TPM 100 and TPM 200 (p=0.426), but each was different from TPM 50 (TPM 50 vs. 200: p=0.006 and TPM 50 vs. 100: p=0.049) The effect of TPM 100 and 200, measured by the onset of action, was shown to begin at Month 1 and remained statistically significant until the end of the double-blind phase.
-Greater proportion of responders, measured by the responder rate, were found in the TPM 50, TPM 100, and TPM 200 groups compared to placebo (all p values <0.010).
-Many of the secondary findings were consistent with the primary analysis in that, statistically significant differences were found between placebo and TPM 100 and TPM 200, but not TPM 50, with respect to the average monthly: migraine attack rate, rate of rescue medication use in days, and migraine days.
-A statistically significant difference from placebo for migraine duration was found only in the TPM 200 group (p=0.007) and for migraine severity only in the TPM 100 group (p=0.037).
-There were no statistically significant differences found between placebo and any topiramate treatment groups in the analysis of severity of migraine-associated symptoms (nausea, photophobia, and phonophobia).
-SF-36: Statistically significant improvements in the SF-36 Role Physical domain were found in the TPM 100 (p=0.022) and 200 (p=0.017) groups compared with placebo, but not in the TPM 50 group versus placebo (p=0.228).
-The comparisons between topiramate and placebo for the SF-36 Vitality domain were not statistically significant for any treatment group.
-MSQ: The comparisons between topiramate and placebo on the MSQ domains of Role Restrictive and Role Prevention were statistically significant for all comparisons (all p values ≤0.019).
+Examination of the dose-response relationship in terms of the mean change from baseline in average monthly migraine period rate showed no statistically significant difference between TPM 100 and TPM 200 (p=0.799), but each was different from TPM 50 (TPM 50 vs. 100: p=0.020, and TPM 50 vs. 200: p=0.012).
+The effect of TPM 100 and 200, measured by the onset of action, was shown to begin at Month 1 and remained statistically significant until the end of the double-blind phase.
+Greater proportion of responders, measured by the responder rate, were found in the TPM 50, TPM 100, and TPM 200 groups compared to placebo (all p values $\leq 0.036$ ).
+Many of the secondary findings were consistent with the primary analysis in that, statistically significant differences were found between placebo and TPM 100 and TPM 200, but not TPM 50, with respect to the average monthly: migraine attack rate, rate of rescue medication use, and migraine days.
+SF-36: The comparisons between topiramate and placebo for the SF-36 Role Physical and Vitality domains were not statistically significant for any dosage group.
+MSQ: The comparisons between topiramate and placebo on the MSQ domain of Role Restrictive were statistically significant for all comparisons (all p values $\leq 0.035$ ) and on the domain of Role Prevention for the TPM 100 group (p=0.045).
 SF-36 and MSQ Correlation Analysis: All correlations between the changes in SF-36 and MSQ measures and the primary efficacy endpoint were statistically significant.

-SAFETY RESULTS: The most common (reported by at least 10% of subjects in any treatment group) treatment-emergent adverse events reported in the topiramate groups were neurologic or psychiatric in nature.
-In all body systems, paresthesia, hypoesthesia, fatigue, diarrhea, taste perversion, and weight decrease were reported more often in the TPM 50, TPM 100, and TPM 200 groups versus the placebo group.
-Paresthesia was reported at a higher incidence in the TPM 100 and 200 groups versus the TPM 50 group.
-Some events, such as anorexia, difficulty with memory, anxiety and confusion occurred at lower incidences in the placebo and TPM 50 groups than in the TPM 100 and 200 groups.
+SAFETY RESULTS: The most common (reported by at least 10% of subjects in any treatment group) treatment-emergent adverse events reported in the topiramate groups were related to the central and peripheral nervous system or psychiatric in nature.
+In all body systems, paresthesia, language problems, anorexia, anxiety, difficulty with memory, difficulty with concentration/attention, mood problems, nervousness, taste perversion, and weight decrease were reported more often in the TPM 50, TPM 100, and TPM 200 groups versus the placebo group.